neurosnap/starfx/docs/posts/getting-started.md

 is for web apps that are generally behind a login screen that require a desktop-class user experience.
 This library is designed to scale, so it might feel a little overwhelming.
-Just know if you use this library, your code will be easier to read, easier to write, all while handling a massive amount of business complexity.
+Just know if you use this library, your code will be easier to read, easier to write, easier to refactor, all while handling a massive amount of business complexity.

 # Code